Katherine Elizabeth Fleming: Other Honors

 In 2015, the government of Greece recognized Fleming's contributions to Greek culture by granting her Greek citizenship.
 The University of Macedonia, Neapolis University Paphos Cyprus, Ionian University and the Universitatea Creştina Dimitrie Cantemire have also extended her honorary doctorates.

 In 2021, Fleming was elected Fellow of the American Academy of Arts and Sciences.

+In 2026, Fleming was elected member of the Academia Europaea.

 Published works

 Books

 Fleming's first book, The Muslim Bonaparte: Diplomacy & Orientalism in Ali Pasha's Greece (Princeton, 1999), is a standard of doctoral reading lists in cultural history and the history of southeastern Europe, and has been translated into Albanian, Greek, Italian, and Turkish.
 The Greek edition was widely reviewed and covered in the popular press.